-But I think that he is a responsible, not a radical mind, and therefore creates a certain sense of stability, and stability is very important.
+But I think that he is a responsible, not a radical mind and therefore creates a certain sense of stability and stability is very important.

-Now today, I would like to take a look at an area of the Bible that has traditionally been part of our examination, though not everybody would turn to this particular area to see why it is we happen to be assembling here on the 10th day of the lunar month, beginning the bottom.
+Now today, I would like to take a look at an area of the Bible that has traditionally been part of our examination, though not everybody would turn to this particular area to see why it is we happen to be assembling here on the 10th day of a lunar month, the beginning of autumn.
 This is essentially the 16th chapter of the book of Leviticus.